About .NET Core

 - Cross-platform: Runs on Windows, macOS, and Linux operating systems.

 - Consistent across architectures: Runs your code with the same behavior on multiple architectures, including x64, x86, and ARM.

 - Command-line tools: Includes easy-to-use command-line tools that can be used for local development and in continuous-integration scenarios.

-- Flexible deployment: Can be included in your app or installed side-by-side user- or machine-wide.
+- Flexible deployment: Can be included in your app or installed side-by-side (user-wide or system-wide installations).
 Can be used with Docker containers.

 - Compatible: .NET Core is compatible with .NET Framework, Xamarin, and Mono, via .NET Standard.